rockset/rockset-js/packages/cli/reference/api.md

 ## `rockset api:integrations:listIntegrations`

-list all integrations for organization
+list all integrations in an organization

 ```
 USAGE